PengiOS/.github/profile/README.md

 (There are two respective versions.)

 PengiOS is a Linux operating system made for penguin enthusiasts, or penguins in Antarctica themselves.
 Everything here is easy to use and learn and themed around penguins.
-You can find more information on our [official website](https://pengios.github.io) and our [wiki](https://pengios.github.io/wiki).
+You can find more information on our [official website](https://pengios.github.io), our [wiki](https://pengios.github.io/wiki) and the [community forums](https://github.com/orgs/PengiOS/discussions).
 [Here's our wiki page on why you (and many other people) should use PengiOS](https://pengios.github.io/wiki/why).

 ###### PengiOS is a side project and shouldn't be taken too seriously :)))) you should still use it though.
 Also if site does not work [PengiStatus](pengios.github.io/status) will save you. :)